MAGALA-RICHARD/apsimNGpy-documentations/doc/model inspection.rst

     If certain models do not appear in the inspection output, this is intentional.
 The tool selectively inspects components to keep results concise and focused.

-    For a complete view of the entire model structure, we recommend opening the simulation file in the APSIM GUI using :meth:`apsimNGpy.core.apsim.ApsimModel.preview_simulation` method
+    For a complete view of the entire model structure, we recommend opening the simulation file in the APSIM GUI using :meth:`apsimNGpy.core.apsim.ApsimModel.preview_simulation`.
+Please see the next tutorial

 .. seealso::